 2017 Trends in Garden DesignGarden and landscape designers across the country forecast noteworthy ideas shaping the gardening world in 2017

-We've just released a new trends report: 2018 Trends in Garden Design
+See the new trends report: 2021 Trends in Garden Design

 Dubbed the slowest of the performing arts, gardening can seem trend proof.
 After all, you can’t hurry an oak’s progress from acorn to shade tree, and making a garden isn’t like buying a new throw rug for your home but rather stitching a few glimmering threads of your own into nature’s rich tapestry.
 And yet tastes do change in gardening, as your once-obsessed African violet-growing parents or grandparents could tell you.
 Those who work with the buying public are especially attuned to what’s hot and what’s not.
 With that in mind, we asked designers and retailers across the country to share the biggest trends they anticipate for 2017.
 Here are 10 trends they say we’ll be seeing more of.